morgulcore/Chessosis/doc/hours-worked.md

 ## 2015-05-29 | Hours worked: -

 I added a class called SUM which is Static Utility Methods for short.
 It's a sort of a general purpose toolbox and contains public static methods that are likely to be used by many other classes.
-The first two methods I added to the class are `bitboardToSquareSet` and `squareSetToBitboard`.
+The first two methods I added to the class are `bitboardToSquareSet` and `squareSetToBitboard` (so far they don't contain any actual program logic).

 SUM does not and will not contain any non-static members.

+I moved method validSquareBit from Square to SUM along with its tests (SquareTest to SUMTest).
+I intend to move more static methods into class SUM.

+[A few hours later.]
+I created many static utility methods for class SUM.
+I also created JUnit tests for them.
+They seem to work.
+However, I am still to create the methods I mentioned before, `bitboardToSquareSet` and `squareSetToBitboard`.
+Now having the helper methods I need, I think I'll code their program logic and JUnit tests next.
+After that I might actually get some work done on MoveGenerator.surroundingSquares().